jairoavalos/Facebook/README.md

 ### Not Completed
-Optional: Configure the autoresizingMasks to support rotation
+Optional: Configure the autoresizingMasks to support rotation Couldn't figure out unfortunately

-Optional: Implement the same page programatically without using Interface Builder
+Optional: Implement the same page programatically without using Interface Builder Implemented some pieces programatically, not all

 ![Alt text](https://raw.githubusercontent.com/jairoavalos/Facebook/master/Facebook-HW1.gif " ")